North East England 1901-1919

 1918 – Northumberland Fusiliers : 16,000 dead

-The Northumberland Fusiliers were awarded many battle honours during the First World War and its serving soldiers were the recipients of five Victoria Crosses.
+The Northumberland Fusiliers were awarded many battle honours during the First World War including five recipients of the Victoria Cross.
 Over 16,000 lives were lost within the regiment during the war.

 1918 – Chemical works

 A chemical works is established at Billingham for the production of synthetic ammonia intended for making bombs for the war.
 As the war is now over the plant has to adapt to new manufacturing.

 A vessel called Crethawser is built of concrete at Southwick on the River Wear at Sunderland because of the restrictions and shortage of using iron during the war.
 It can still be seen across the river at South Hylton.